Contact: Tim Hoefer

 “Given mounting public concern over public pensions, this couldn’t come at a worse time.”
 Hoefer added.
 “As taxpayer costs for public pensions continue to skyrocket, the Appellate Division is reversing decades of precedent by saying that taxpayers have no right to know who is collecting pension benefits.”

-The Empire Center, a project of the Manhattan Institute for Policy Research, had sought the police pension information for inclusion in a searchable online database at its transparency website, www.SeeThroughNY.net.
+The Empire Center, a non-partisan, independent think tank, had sought the police pension information for inclusion in a searchable online database at its transparency website, www.SeeThroughNY.net.
 Such information had been shared by all of the pension funds in the past.
 However, since the December lower court ruling, other city pension funds have also begun to restrict access to their pensioners’ identities, Hoefer said.